akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 Our model's output will be a scalar quantity representing the atomization energy of the molecule. **TODO**: write about mean + std stuff

 ### Model Implementation

-To make things _even_ more interesting I'll be coding the neueral network from scratch using just numpy.
-My hope was that this will give me a deeper and more satisfying understanding of how gradients flow.

 Let's start with how we want the network to look like: